egnha/gestalt/README.md

 functions:

 1.  **Values as functions are lazy**.
-You can separate the value’s declaration from its point of use—the value is only computed when you demand it via a function call:
+You can separate the value’s declaration from its point of use—the value is only computed on
+    demand:

     ``` r
     R2()